Southeast Asia Packing List

 5. Footwear: One pair of comfortable sandals and one pair of running shoes.
 You’ll be walking a lot so a solid pair of running shoes are a must, and they can double for hiking or be used with any other physical activities you do.
 A decent pair of sandals is worth investing in so that you can walk to the beach and stay cool.

-8. A great, leak proof metal water bottle.
-This will be with you at all times and become your best friend so invest in a good one.
+8. A great, leak proof water bottle.
+This will be with you at all times; get one that's durable and lightweight like this Vapur Collapsible Water Bottle that folds down to save space.

 9. Standard personal ID items: passport, copies of your passport, drivers licence, credit cards, debit cards.
 A larger passport holder to keep all of this together is great to stay organized.